 What are the name and location of the wildfires?

-The Kane Springs Fire is burning near Kane Springs Road, approximately five miles southwest of Elgin, Nevada.
-The fire is spreading through grass and brush fuels across remote terrain in southeastern Nevada (1).
+As of July 18, 2026, the Kane Springs Fire burned near Kane Springs Road, approximately five miles southwest of Elgin, Nevada.
+The fire spread through grass and brush fuels across remote terrain in southeastern Nevada (1).

-The Grapevine Fire is burning in and around the Clover Mountains Wilderness southeast of Caliente, Nevada.
-It is burning in steep, rugged terrain with timber fuels and has experienced rapid growth due to strong winds and critically dry conditions (2).
+The Grapevine Fire burned in and around the Clover Mountains Wilderness southeast of Caliente, Nevada.
+It burned through steep, rugged terrain with timber fuels and experienced rapid growth due to strong winds and critically dry conditions (2).

 Which cities or areas are affected by the wildfires?

-The cities and areas affected by the Kane Springs Fire and Grapevine Fire include:
+The following cities and areas were affected by the Kane Springs Fire and Grapevine Fire:

 - Caliente